 Many Subaru owners have expressed their frustrations with underperforming headlights.
 There’s nothing like driving down a dark forest road or trying to cruise along the freeway at 75mph when your headlights aren’t projecting very well.
 Luckily there are some good options to help improve our cars capability at night.

 The first thing to consider is the condition of your lens.
+Are they aimed properly?
+Are they yellowed and cloudy?
 If your lenses are oxidized heavily and have a yellowish appearance, you need to either have them replaced (It’s usually not cheap) or purchase a restoration kit for about $25 at the local auto parts store.
 It usually takes under 1 hour and will really improve the reach of your lights.

 You might also want to check for condensation build up.
 This can degrade the quality and amount of light that is available to you.
 If your headlights contain any moisture, they need to be re-sealed, or replaced.